-Semester Credits Lecture Hours Lab Hours Total Contact Hours 3 45 0 45
+Semester Credits Lecture Hours Laboratory Hours Total Contact Hours 3 45 0 45

 This course examines the history of Western art from the advent of the avant-garde to post-modernism.
 Emphasis is given to the social/political and theoretical developments coinciding with the changes in culture.
-Prerequisite: None, Co-requisite: None
+Prerequisite: None